-In addition to regular quarterly meetings, the Trustee has established three committees to cover Governance, Investment and Operations matters.
+In addition to regular quarterly meetings, the Trustee has established four committees to cover Governance, Investment and Operations matters.

 The committee structure ensures that all issues receive detailed consideration before they are escalated to the full board for final decision.

 The Investment Committee is responsible for detailed consideration of investment initiatives, transaction related costs, strategic asset allocation decisions, reviewing the performance benchmarks, compliance with Myners proposals, evaluating the funds policy on shareholder activism and monitoring of the Statement of Investment Principles.
 The Committee has adopted a forward looking business plan with the primary objective of ensuring the continuing suitability of investment arrangements.